San Luis Obispo Coast AVA: Climate

 TTB determined that the Edna Valley and Arroyo Grande AVAs would be within the SLO Coast.
 As discussed in the petition, the Edna Valley and Arroyo Grande Valley areas share the marine-influenced climate and clay and loam soils as the SLO Coast.
 However, the Edna Valley has some unique characteristics, such as a narrower range of elevations than the overall SLO Coast.
 The climate of the Edna Valley is also mostly Region II with pockets of Region I climate, whereas the SLO Coast is primarily Region I with pockets of Region II climate.
 The Arroyo Grande Valley also has some characteristics that make it unique.
 For example, it lies in a sheltered location within the SLO Coast receiving less direct marine influence than more exposed portions of the AVA.
+The USDA plant hardiness zones range from 8b to 11a.